nof20/windows-builder/docs/notes.md

 ^^ enables unauthenticated access to Docker daemon on port 2375

 Docs say you can provide multiple -H.  https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-socket-option

+Looks like the pipe is actually npipe:////./pipe/docker_engine - not \\.\... as the docs say.

 In Powershell:
 New-NetFirewallRule -DisplayName 'Docker' -Profile @('Domain', 'Private', 'Public') -Direction Inbound -Action Allow -Protocol TCP -LocalPort @('2375')